pepper-jk/house_rules_5e/README.md

 ### True Strike

 **No concentration.** In addition to gaining advantage on your next weapon attack you also gain 1d6 damage of the type of out weapon on that attack if it hits.

+### Level Up

+Each time a player character gains a level, they may change one of their spells (including cantrips), battle master maneuvers or an option from a similar mechanic.

+### Cardic Inspiration

+> inspired by Arcane Arcade

+Each session each player may draw from the deck of cardic inspiration and add its value to a ability check, saving throw or attack roll, either of themselves or of a fellow player.